mrpippy/XcodeNueve/README.md

    2. In the menu bar, select Keychain Access -> Certificate Assistant -> Create a Certificate...
    3. For the Name I recommend "XcodeSigner", for Identity Type select "Self Signed Root", and for Certificate Type choose "Code Signing".
 Then click "Create", and continue through the warning.
    4. You should now have a self-signed code signing certificate in the "login" keychain.
+3. On macOS Ventura and later, you will need to give Terminal.app "App Management" permissions in the Privacy & Security pane of System Settings.
+This permission can be removed after the script is successfully run.
 4. Run the script from this repository and follow the prompts:
    `/bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/mrpippy/XcodeNueve/master/XcodeNueve.sh)"`